History of Texas

 In early Texas statehood, things such as cotton, ranching, and farming dominated the economy, along with railroad construction.
 After 1870, railroads were a major factor in the development of new cities away from rivers and waterways.
 Toward the end of the 19th century, timber became an important industry in Texas as well.
-In 1901, a petroleum discovery at Spindletop Hill, near Beaumont, was developed as the most productive oil well the world had ever seen.
+In 1901, a petroleum discovery at Spindletop Hill, near Beaumont, along with Kilgore, Texas with the discovery of the massive East Texas Oil Field in 1930, developed into the most productive oil well the world had ever seen.
 The wave of oil speculation and discovery that followed came to be known as the "Texas Oil Boom", permanently transforming and enriching the economy of Texas.
 Agriculture and ranching gave way to a service-oriented society after the economic boom years of World War II.
 Segregation would end in the 1960s due to federal legislation.
 Politically, Texas changed from virtually a one-party Democratic state achieved following disenfranchisement policies, to a highly contested political scene, until the early 1970s when it shifted to becoming solidly Republican.
 The population of Texas continued to grow rapidly throughout the 20th century, becoming the second-largest state in population in the United States by 1994.
 Also during the 20th century, the state continued to become economically highly diversified, with a growing economic base in emerging technologies in the 21st century.

-Texas lies at the juncture of two major cultural spheres of Pre-Columbian North America, the Southwestern and the Plains areas.
-The area now covered by Texas was occupied by three major cultures, which had reached their developmental peak before the arrival of European explorers and are known from archaeology.
-These are:
+Texas lies at the juncture of several major cultural areas of Pre-Columbian North America: the Southwestern, Southern Plains, Southeastern Woodlands, and Aridoamerica.
+Several major precontact groups with ties to Texas, known from Indigenous oral history, linguistics, and archaeology, include: